Choeropotamus: Dentition

 Choeropotamus was originally described as having an incomplete lower dental set in comparison to its upper counterpart, the P_{1} (first lower premolar (P/p)) likely being the tooth that was evolutionarily lost.
 Thus, its defined dental formula was for a total of 42 teeth.
 However, Jerry J. Hooker and Marc Weidmann pointed out that the enlarged tooth that was separated from P_{2} was misinterpreted by some authors like Jean Viret and Sudre as a canine (C/c).
-Instead, as Stehlin in 1908 suggest, the enlarged tooth was actually P_{1}, evident by a C. affinis fossil from La Débruge that has four equal-sized dental alveoli for the canine and three incisors (I/i) that were in front of the P_{1} tooth.
+Instead, as Stehlin in 1908 suggested, the enlarged tooth was actually P_{1}, evident by a C. affinis fossil from La Débruge that has four equal-sized dental alveoli for the canine and three incisors (I/i) that were in front of the P_{1} tooth.
 Therefore, it has the complete dental formula of for a total of 44 teeth, consistent with the primitive dental formula for early-middle Palaeogene placental mammals.
 The dental anatomy of primitive Choeropotamus species is best represented by C. depereti, but the derived C. affinis and C. parisiensis remain the best-known species in terms of such.

-Its teeth have thick and wrinkled enamel, the premolars and molars (M/m) having strong cingula.
+The premolars and molars (M/m) possessed strong cingula.
 The incisors (I/i) are weak in form and are shaped upright, the first incisors being caniniform (canine-shaped).
 The upper canine (C/c) is vertical, compressed, and is sharp at its rear, forming a dagger-like shape.
 The lower canine in comparison is incisiform (incisor-shaped).
 P^{1} is separated from P^{2} by a diastema.
 P^{2} is slightly more elongated than P^{3}, which is triangular, has a simple form consisting of a single tubercle (or cusp), and lacks a protocone cusp.
 P^{4} has a metacone cusp on the short postprotocrista ridge.
 P_{1} is caniniform and is separated from P_{2} by a long diastema.
 P_{2} and P_{3} are both one-cusped and compressed in shape, whereas P_{4} can be one-cusped or two-cusped.
 The upper molars, shaped similarly to those of anthracotheres in their lowness and bunodont (low and rounded) cusps, increase in size from the first to third upper molars.
 More derived species have an accessory cusp that appears in the tooth's centre.
 The lower molars are elongated and have bunodont internal cusps along with external cusps that have V-shaped crests.
 M_{3} has two main cusps on the hypoconulid lobe.
-Choeropotamus has been compared to the cebochoerid Cebochoerus due to their shared caniniform first incisors, dagger-shapped upper canines, and incisiform lower canines.
+Choeropotamus has been compared to the cebochoerid Cebochoerus due to their shared caniniform first incisors, dagger-shaped upper canines, and incisiform lower canines.
 All four Choeropotamus species are part of a singular lineage of anagenesis, in part proven by the addition of cuspules (or small cusps) in later species.
+C. sudrei enamel was characterised by anastomosis in the Hunter-Schreger bands, which were well defined and had a straight orientation with a transverse configuration.